-RHB Singapore remained healthy in terms of funding with a loan-to-deposit ratio of 78.7% as of December 2019.
-It also achieved capital efficiencies, returning Head Office borrowings to the Group amounting to SGD209 million and saving SGD2.75 million in interest expense.
+gapore remained healthy in terms of funding with a loan-to-deposit ratio of 78.7% as of er 2019.
+It also achieved capital efficiencies, returning Head Office borrowings to the Group ng to SGD209 million and saving SGD2.75 million in interest expense.